imuhammad21/MiPlan/students.md

 a.
 I found the following websites helpful in completing this problem's questions.

 b.
-I spent about an hour and 45 minutes on this problem's questions.
+I spent about 3 hours on this problem's questions.